Tomi Lahren Suspended From ‘TheBlaze’ After Defending Abortion Rights — Report

-Tomi Lahren, the ultra-conservative millennial ‘TheBlaze’ host, who is known for speaking out against many ‘liberal’ views, has been suspended from her talk show ‘Tomi’ for a week after making pro-choice remarks.
+Tomi Lahren, the ultra-conservative millennial TV host, who is known for speaking out against many ‘liberal’ views, has been suspended from her ‘TheBlaze’ talk show ‘Tomi’ for a week after making pro-choice remarks.

 Tomi Lahren, 24, has had her program Tomi suspended by TheBlaze for at least one week, according to The Daily Caller.
 So why is Tomi being ostracized by an outlet that usually loves her?
 Well, the suspension coincides with pro-choice remarks she made when she appeared as a guest on The View on March 17.
 Tomi called anti-abortion conservatives “hypocrites” and said she stands by a woman’s right to an abortion.